Show by Label

 I described this project on a diyaudio forum where much more information can be found about the oscillator, and the filter I used : http://www.diyaudio.com/forums/equipment-tools/252751-simpel-1-2-diy-1khz-distortion-analysis-tool.html

-When I picked-up my electronics hobby again after I retired (early), this was one of the very first projects.
-I wanted this tool because at the time, I was designing and building headphone amplifiers to be used in a plane.
+When I picked-up my electronics hobby again after I retired (early), this was one of the very first projects while learning the "trade" again.
+I wanted this tool because at the time, I was designing and building battery operated headphone amplifiers to be used on a plane.

 The Ultra Low Distortion Oscillator